 This pasta is simple to make but it's the unique combination of flavors that makes it special and sets it apart.
 Enjoy it as is for lunch or a light dinner (it comes together quickly if you have leftover spaghetti), serve it as a first course for a dinner party, or have alongside some grilled shrimp or salmon.
 Whatever you choose, I hope you find some fantastic heirloom tomatoes, and maybe you even have leftover oregano from these fig toasts?
 Then you're well on your way to serving this up for a delicious late summer's meal!

-Late Summer Tomato Sauce with Whole Grain Spaghetti
+No-Cook Tomato Sauce & Whole Grain Spaghetti

 Notes: Whole grain spelt spaghetti is my favorite to use here because it's nutty chew pairs well with the sauce.
 Though I haven't tried them, other whole grain varieties with a similar flavor and texture such as kamut and whole wheat should also work well.
 For gluten-free options, try brown or black rice, buckwheat (soba), or black bean noodles.